nictuku/py-mcp-server-template/README.md

 # py-mcp-server-template

-This repository is a template to help you create your own MCP (Multi-Capability Provider) servers in Python.
+This repository is a template to help you create your own MCP (Model Context Protocol) servers in Python.
 Fork this repository to get started.

 ## Setup with uv